Last updated December 23, 2025

 The University’s momentum is clear across multiple measures.
 We’ve seen record-setting philanthropic support two years in a row, growing demand from top students, and consistent strength in faculty recruitment and retention.
 Faculty and alumni continue to win Nobel Prizes and other prestigious awards, and our programs are recognized in rankings and through research impact.
 Taken together, these indicators show that UChicago is not only stable, but thriving.

 Deficit reduction actions have affected virtually every part of the University.
-Essential as the work of the Arts & Humanities is, it’s not true that it pays for itself: the University substantially subsidizes these departments.
-As at every major research university, the net cost of supporting Arts & Humanities is substantial because faculty research, PhD education, and related activities require resources while generating relatively little external grant support.
-PhD students do not pay tuition, and undergraduate tuition does not cover these expenses.
+The work of the Arts & Humanities is essential to the University, but it does not pay for itself: the University substantially subsidizes these departments.
+As at every major research university, the net cost of supporting Arts & Humanities is substantial because faculty compensation and research, PhD education, and related activities require resources while generating relatively limited external grant support.
+PhD students receive stipends and do not pay tuition, and undergraduate tuition does not cover these expenses.
 UChicago invests in these fields because they are vital to our academic mission, and will continue to do so.

 Staffing and Administrative Units